-- Music Department programs have a standardized format. - Submit information for your program to the Administrative Assistant in FAC 440 no later than two weeks before your recital. - Your applied teacher and coach-accompanist should proofread all program materials.
+- Music Department programs have a standardized format.
+Judy Stafslien will provide the template to recitalists with deadlines specified. - Submit information for your program to Judy Stafslien no later than two weeks before your recital. - Your applied teacher and coach-accompanist should proofread all program materials.